BMCARDONA/deep_work_tracker/README.md

 # Deep Work Log

 Deep work is a state of peak concentration that lets one learn hard things and create quality work quickly.
-The goal of this repository is to allow one to log the accomplishments one has made by incorporating the deep work philosophy.
-To create a daily entry to a monthly log, one need only update a CSV file and run a Python script.
+The goal of this repository is to allow you to log the accomplishments you've made by incorporating the deep work philosophy.
+To create a daily entry to a monthly log, you need only update a CSV file and run a Python script.

 ## Installation